fabiocicerchia/go-proxy-cache/README.md

   Let's Encrypt cannot be used locally, as described in [this thread](https://community.letsencrypt.org/t/can-i-test-lets-encrypt-client-on-localhost/15627)
 - `acme/autocert: missing certificate`
   Let's Encrypt cannot be used locally, as described in [this thread](https://community.letsencrypt.org/t/can-i-test-lets-encrypt-client-on-localhost/15627)
+- `501 Not Implemented`
+  If there's no domain defined in the main configuration nor in the domain overrides, and a client will request an unknown domain the status `501` is returned.

 ## References